ANALYSIS-Trump's legacy: A more divided America, a more unsettled world | Politics

 When President Donald Trump delivered his inaugural speech on Jan.
-20, 2017, he promised an end to “American carnage,” a bleak and dysfunctional nation he had insisted that he alone could fix.
+20, 2017, he promised an end to “American carnage,” painting a bleak picture of a divided, dysfunctional nation he had insisted that he alone could fix.
 Closing out his presidency exactly four years later, Trump leaves behind an even more polarized America, where thousands are dying daily from the COVID-19 pandemic, the economy is badly damaged and political violence has surged.

 Trump didn’t create the bitter differences that have come to define American life.
 Still, he seized upon many of them as tools to build his power base, promising to uplift rural America and the broader working class he said had been neglected by the Washington establishment.
 When thousands of his angry followers – the vast majority of them white - marched on the U.S. Capitol on Jan.
 6, they rallied behind Trump’s false claims of a stolen election.
 The rioting that ensued left a police officer and four other people dead, dozens wounded and a nation shaken.